simon-katz/nomis-electric-clojure-mode/README.md

 You can cycle through combinations of `nomis/ec-color-initial-whitespace?` and `nomis/ec-use-underline?` using `M-x nomis/ec-cycle-options`.

+# Other Customization

+- `nomis/ec-base-priority-for-overlays`.
+Overlays are created with a priority that increases with nesting level, starting at this number.

 # Keyboard Shortcuts

 I use the following keyboard shortcuts: